felipepolido/clmclogger/README.md

 ## Description

-mrdplot/clmcplot is a logging tool first developed by Stefan Schaal along with the SL robot simulator.
-Since then many researchers have modified the code dramatically with improvements, new features, etc...
-But unfortunately, due to the lack of a central repository, each different group developed their own variations of the code.
+clmcplot is a logging tool first developed by Stefan Schaal along with the SL robot simulator.
+Since then many researchers have modified the code with improvements, new features, etc...
+But due to the lack of a central repository, each different group developed their own variations of the code.

-The goal of this repository is to 1) try integrating some of these different variations into a single common place, 2) further develop existing functionality.
+The goal of this repository is to 1) design/maintain the general C++ logger to be used in many different projects, 2) try integrating some of these different variations of clmcplot into a single common place, and 3) further develop existing functionality.

 The current version of C++ wrapper compiles easily as a ROS Catkin project.